 However, we still haven’t yet reached the stage where there is no one but robots welcoming you to the dental clinic.
 So far, a robot dentist’s ability to perform different dental treatments depends on the things that programmers teach them to do.

 Do Humans Need Robot Dentists?

 They may have to wait for a long, long time being on the waitlists.
-The delay in medical operation can end up worsening their health condition.
+The delay in medical operations can end up worsening their health condition.
 Robots can help in this regard.
-Robots can shorten the surgical time.
-That means more people can get treatment in time.
-The greater precision and good quality offered by robot assistants in procedures add another point in their favor.
+They can shorten the surgical time, and that means more people can get treatment in time.
+The greater precision and good quality offered by robot assistants in procedures add another point in their favour.

 Not many people may feel comfortable with the idea of getting their procedures done by robots.
-No matter how precise their movements are, many may fear a system failure.
-Certainly, the media doesn’t help by presenting half-baked ideas on robots.
+No matter how precise their movements are, there may be a fear of system failure.
+Certainly, the media doesn’t help by presenting half-baked ideas about robots.
 Robot dentists can do good for us human beings, and that’s not mainly when we need implants.
 However, that brings us to our next question, will robots take the jobs of dental practitioners?

 Will Robot Dentists Replace Dental Practitioners?

 According to a poll by New Scientist Live, more than half the population in the UK fears artificial intelligence.
 Pew Research’s data shows that more than 70% of Americans have the same concern.
 They believe it can increase unemployment as robots will replace them in their jobs.

 Even though one of the Three Laws of Robotics prohibits robots from ever bringing any harm to robots, many people have the “Frankenstein Complex”, where people fear that robots will dominate them.
 Of course, it raises the question among the minds of dental practitioners, will robots dominate them?
 Will humans not even study dentistry in the future because robots will pretty much handle things on their own?